This policy outlines the principles and requirements related to investing and managing unlisted investments in infrastructure for renewable energy.

 The fund invests in a broad range of countries, markets and instruments in order to achieve its investment objectives.
 These countries, markets and instruments constitute the portfolio's investment universe.

 Decision making structures shall be designed with the objective of promoting transparency and placing authority and accountability at appropriate levels of the organisation.
-Such structures shall further ensure sound governance, operational efficiency and sufficient segregation of duties in order to prevent fraud and errors.
+Such structures shall ensure sound governance, operational efficiency and segregation of duties, the latter to prevent fraud and errors.